siyuan-bruce/siyuan-bruce.github.io/homepage.md

   - Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization
 - Game Theory
 - Blockchain: Foundations and Use Cases
-- Google Cloud Platform Big Date and Machine Learning Fundamentals
+- Google Cloud Platform Big Data and Machine Learning Fundamentals

 ## 📩 **Contact**
-I am open in working on any interesting topics related to blockchain, AI and quantum computing.
+I am open to working on any interesting topics related to blockchain, AI, and quantum computing.
 Please feel free to contact me if you have any questions or suggestions.
 - Email: siyuan.jin@connect.ust.hk
-- Wechat: siyuan-bruce
+- WeChat: siyuan-bruce
 - [Linkedin](https://www.linkedin.com/in/si-yuan-bruce-jin/)